123Satyajeet123/CandleStick-Detection-CNN-ViT/README.md

   - [License](#license)

 ## Background and Goals
 Why this work?
-I wanted to really learn ViTs in a realistic finance setting and see how they stack up against CNNs when the data and training recipe change.
+I wanted to learn ViTs in a realistic finance setting and see how they rank against CNNs when the scale of data and configs change.
 The goals were simple:
 - Can ViTs match or beat a good CNN on candlestick images?
 - How much does dataset size and pretraining matter?
 - Leave behind a clean, reproducible pipeline and a baseline ready for real‑time use.